Kalschatzi/learning_platform/content/module2/2-tcp-and-udp.md

 * Fast but unreliable – No retransmissions or guaranteed order of delivery.
 * Minimal overhead – Less processing and lower latency.

-This is mainly used for when reliability is not a top priority like Live Streaming (VoIP, video, online gaming).
+UDP is mainly used when speed and simplicity are prioritised over reliability, like Live Streaming (VoIP, video, online gaming).
 Video streaming services like Netflix will **not** use UDP as they have reliability as a requirement.